-- What measures do you take to ensure that a cross-section of people representative of the populations affected by the Department's projects, including identifying and proactively reaching out to various and diverse social, economic and ethnic groups, participate in the Department's Public Involvement Process? - How do you ensure that appropriate accommodations are made for persons with Limited English Proficiency (LEP) (persons who have difficulty speaking, reading, writing and/or understanding English)?
-Were interpreters available when needed to assist with LEP needs? - How do you collect and analyze statistical data on race, color and national origin of populations in all areas impacted by the Department's programs or services?
+- What measures do you take to ensure that a cross-section of people representative of the populations affected by the Department's projects, including identifying and proactively reaching out to various and diverse social, economic and ethnic groups, participate in the Department's Public Involvement Process? - How do you ensure that appropriate accommodations are made for persons with Limited English Proficiency (LEP) (persons who have difficulty speaking, reading, writing and/or understanding English)? - Were interpreters available when needed to assist with LEP needs? - How do you collect and analyze statistical data on race, color, and national origin of populations in all areas impacted by the Department's programs or services? - Have you received any complaints related to discrimination on the basis of race, color, or national origin?
+How many and how did you process them?